Origin of Hangul: Authorship

 It is not known how large of a role Sejong had in the development of Hangul.
-Evidence on the topic is extremely sparse; Lee argues that all modern hypotheses are consequently often based largely on speculation and inferences.
+Evidence on the topic is extremely sparse; Lee argues that all modern hypotheses are consequently based largely on speculation and inferences.

 Three main categories of hypotheses have been raised.
 The first is the "cooperation hypothesis", (Note: Ahn calls this the "His Majesty's invention and cooperation hypothesis".) where Sejong actively worked on Hangul himself, alongside other scholars.
 The second is the "command hypothesis", where Sejong commanded his subjects to design Hangul and otherwise did not much participate.
 The third is the "His Majesty's invention hypothesis", (Note: Hypothesis name translated based on Lee's translation of the phrase.) where Sejong designed the script on his own.

 Lee, in a 2009 paper, claims that a majority of scholars believe in the cooperation hypothesis, and that few advocate for the command hypothesis.
 Hyeon-hie Lee claims in a 2010 paper that most scholars believe the cooperation or His Majesty's invention hypotheses, with few supporting the command hypothesis.
 Linguist Ahn Pyong-hi claims in a 2004 paper, based on research from the 1980s, that the cooperation hypothesis is dominant in North Korea.
 Linguists Sungdai Cho and John Whitman claim in a 2019 book that most scholars do not believe the His Majesty's invention hypothesis.

 Command hypothesis

-Korean scholars have expressed support of the command hypotheses for centuries.
+A number of Korean scholars have expressed support of the command hypotheses for centuries.
 Lee identified an early attestation to the command hypothesis in the writings of Sŏng Hyŏn (1439–1504).
 Lee argues Sŏng made several incorrect claims about the script that make his narrative of events unreliable.
 Yu Hŭi wrote in the 1824 text Ŏnmunji that "Our King Sejong the Great commanded his scholarly retainers to imitate the form of Mongolian writing and to make inquiries of Huang Zan, and thus created the Vernacular Script."
 Korean linguist Chu Sigyŏng wrote in 1906 that Sejong commanded others to develop Hangul.

 A number of scholars have expressed support of the command hypothesis.